marvinoon/2214-WebSec-Grp3/README.md

 ExploitScan is a Chrome Extension that detects outdated components (Nginx, PHP, etc.), scan for the vulnerabilities associated with the outdated components and automatically exploits them.

 **Features**

 *Scan for Reflected XSS* - Identifies reflected cross-site scripting vulnerabilities.

 *Scan for Stored XSS* - Attempts to persist an XSS payload in forms.

-*Scan for LFI (Local File Inclusion)* - Identifies file inclusion vulnerabilities and exposed sensitive data like users *Scan for RCE (Remote Code Execution)* - Checks for command execution vulnerabilities, detects who owned the web server (allowing priviledge escalation)
+*Scan for LFI (Local File Inclusion)* - Identifies file inclusion vulnerabilities and exposed sensitive data like users.

+*Scan for RCE (Remote Code Execution)* - Checks for command execution vulnerabilities, detects who owned the web server (allowing priviledge escalation).

 *Check for Outdated Nginx* - Checks the current Nginx version for the website and compares with the latest version.

 *Check for Outdated PHP* - Checks the current PHP version for the website and compares with the latest version.

-*Scan for PHPUnit CVE-2017-9841*
+*Scan for PHPUnit CVE-2017-9841*.

-*Report Generation* - Saves scan and exploit result in a structured report in txt format
+*Report Generation* - Saves scan and exploit result in a structured report in txt format.

 **Installation Guide**